sumeetjain/twitter-diversity-report/README.md

 Welcome to our repository!
 This is an open-source project that originated as a group project for the  [Omaha Code School](http://www.omahacodeschool.com) Spring 2015 class.

+**If you're here to submit feedback on the website, [please submit a new Issue](https://github.com/omahacodeschool/twitter-diversity-report/issues).** _Please know that if you do not already have a Github account, you will be prompted to sign up.
+If you don't wish to do so, you can always reach out to us on Twitter.__

+If you'd like to contribute to the project, read on!

 ---

 Team: